bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 #### XJST expressions

-For templates appliance in a modified contex an [XJST expressions](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#xjst) can be used in a templates implemented using JS syntax.
+For templates appliance in a modified contex an [XJST expressions](http://ru.bem.info/libs/bem-core/1.0.0/bemhtml/reference/#xjst) can be used in templates implemented using JS syntax.

-They work similarly as if they were in a templates implemented in concise syntax.
+They work similarly as if they were in templates implemented in concise syntax.

 #### Templates' nesting

-If there is a few templates using the same subpredicates, they can be written down as a nested structure to reduce the code duplication.
+If there are few templates using the same subpredicates, they can be written down as a nested structure to reduce code duplication.

 Curly braces are used to indicate nesting in a concise syntax.
-They begin after the predicate's common part.
-Inside there is a block of code that contains different predicates parts and corresponding template bodies.
+They begin after predicate's common part.
+Inside there is a block of code that contains of different predicates parts and corresponding template bodies.

 ```
 subpredicate1 {